Richie Burnett: Positive drugs test

 Burnett was due to play at the 2015 World Championship as the 26th seed, but was removed from the field the day before the first round draw was made for personal reasons.
 In January 2015, it was announced that Burnett did not renew his PDC Tour Card for the 2015 season.
 In October 2015, it was confirmed by UK Anti-Doping that Burnett had tested positive for cocaine at the Grand Slam of Darts Qualifier in November 2014.
 He was banned for 18 months.

 Comeback

 Burnett returned to competitive darts in May 2016 and he won two Challenge Tour tournaments.
 He tried to get his Tour Card status back at Q School in January 2017 and succeeded on the third day by beating Paul Nicholson 5–3 in the final round.
 His best result on the 2017 Pro Tour was when he reached the last 32, which he achieved twice.
-He failed to qualify for any of the European tour events.
-He also didn't qualify for the 2018 World Championship.
+He failed to qualify for any of the European tour events and also failing to qualify for the 2018 World Championship.
+Burnett would lose his Tour Card after failing to qualify for the 2019 World Championship and was unable to get it back at Q-School.

+Burnett competed in the 2020 PDC Challenge Tour, where he made it to a final in Challenge Tour 6, but lost to David Evans in a deciding leg 5–4.

+In August 2021, Burnett was given an invitation to compete in the inaugural World Seniors Darts Championship come February 2022.
+But he had to later turn it down after winning a PDC Tour Card at PDC Q-School in January.

+In November 2022, Burnett successfully qualified for the 2023 PDC World Championship, via the PDC Tour Card Holder Qualifiers.
+He lost a very close round 1 game to Czech player Adam Gawlas 3–2.

-In March 2023, Burnett reached the Quarter-Finals stage of the 2023 UK Open, a first appearance at this stage of a ranked televised tournament since 2014.
-He most notably defeated world ranked number two Peter Wright in the Sixth round before falling to a 10–2 defeat to Dimitri van den Bergh.
+In March 2023, Burnett reached the quarter-finals stage of the 2023 UK Open, a first appearance at this stage of a ranked televised tournament since 2014.
+He most notably defeated world ranked number two Peter Wright in the sixth round before falling to a 10–2 defeat to Dimitri van den Bergh.

+Burnett would again enter the PDC Tour Card Holder Qualifiers for the 2024 PDC World Championship.
+He was eliminated in the round of 16 to Alan Soutar 6–4.
+Burnett would end the 2023 season in 76th place on the PDC Order of Merit and lost his Tour Card again after the 2 years.